stsp/libi86/README.md

 |     | Meaning
 | --: | :------
 |   W | Behaves like the corresponding function in Open Watcom.
-|   + | Behaves like the corresponding function in Open Watcom, but with some extended behaviours.
+|  W+ | Behaves like the corresponding function in Open Watcom, but with some extended behaviours.
 |   B | From Borland Turbo C++ — enable with `_BORLANDC_SOURCE`.
 | W/B | By default, behaves as in Open Watcom; if `_BORLANDC_SOURCE` is defined, behaves as in Borland C++.
 |  IW | From internal interfaces in Open Watcom's library code.